wrapperband/Tame-Mossley-FloodRisk/README.md

 #### Planner should be taking action as designated by the Environment Agency report [Ref21]

-*11. Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, **planning policies**, use of ‘worst case’ scenarios, development of contingency plans, and some detailed analysis.*
+*Quote : 11.
+Flood risk is increasing, perhaps substantially, so Planners, Emergency Planners, Asset Managers and others will need to mitigate this  through a mix of collaborative working, **planning policies**, use of ‘worst case’ scenarios, development of contingency plans, and some detailed analysis.*

 ### Method